 The Party in the Park celebrates its fourteenth anniversary this year and the annual luncheon promises to be another exceptional event.
 Please join the festivities on May 17th at our fabulous location, Pinebank Promontory at Jamaica Pond, to support the restoration and maintenance of the Emerald Necklace park system.
 The genius of Frederick Law Olmsted, who designed more than 1,100 acres of meadows, woodlands and paths, can be enjoyed by all more than 100 years after the completion of his work, thanks to the stewardship of the Emerald Necklace Conservancy in collaboration with its public partners.

 The Party in the Park is one of the conservancy’s surest signs of spring and one of the most anticipated social events in Boston.
-To date, the luncheon has generated a $7.25 million for the parks.
+To date, the luncheon has generated more than $8 million for the parks.
 The proceeds of the Party in the Park go directly to the Justine Mee Liff Fund for the Emerald Necklace that underwrites improvement projects in the Emerald Necklace.